 With almost 500 stations, it is by far the cheapest and most convenient way to get around in the Big Apple.

 Due to the ever-present traffic, if you can’t walk to your destination, mass NYC transit is the next best thing.

 First, it may seem confusing or overwhelming (just have a look at that subway map!), but it’s more simple than it looks.
 Riding the subway is also a fantastic way to live like a local during your stay in New York.

-The city’s rail and bus system is run by the Metropolitan Transportation Authority (MTA) and known as MTA NYC Transit.
-It’s relatively inexpensive, environmentally friendly and is one of the most convenient ways to move around the city.
-It operates 24 hours a day, seven days a week.
-Fortunately, most stations are accessible to passengers with visual, hearing and mobility disabilities.
+The city’s rail and bus system is run by the Metropolitan Transportation Authority (MTA) and is known as MTA NYC Transit.
+It’s relatively inexpensive, environmentally friendly, and is one of the most convenient ways to move around the city.

 The SingleRide card is $3, from a machine and needs to be used within 2 hours of purchase.

 An unlimited MetroCard allows users to ride as often as they like within a fixed time period: options include cards that last for seven days ($32) or 30 days ($121).

 The MTA offers a 50% discount for seniors (anyone over age 65) and disabled riders, as well as a “bonus” credit of 5% for purchases of $5.50 or more on pay-per-ride cards.